cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstextension.md

 The first step to define the provider is to create a *ngen* file containing the provider definition.

 !!!
 Note
 	The *ngen* file already exists in the project: it has been created by the wizard.
-If you need to create this *ngen* file on an existing project, NabLab provides a code generator for that: right-click on the *BathyLib.n* file and select the *Generate nablagen provider file* menu.
+If you need to create this *ngen* file on an existing project, NabLab provides a code generator for that: right-click on the *BathyLib.n* file and select the *Generate nablagen file* menu.

 Double-click on the *BathyLib.ngen* file to open the editor and suppress lines to let only a simple C++ provider as follows: